 She is an expert in equality law.
 Her main areas of interest include sex discrimination, the reconciliation of paid work and unpaid care, the protection of social and economic rights and access to justice.
 She regularly works with civil society organisations, both in her academic research and beyond (see Additional Information below).

 Nicole regularly provides guidance to policy-makers, including the Scottish Government, on Scotland's human rights and equality law framework.
-She is currently the Chair of the Academic Advisory Panel of the National Taskforce for Human Rights Leadership.
+She was Chair of the Academic Advisory Panel of the National Taskforce for Human Rights Leadership (2019-2021).
 She has served as a member of the First Minister’s Advisory Group on Human Rights Leadership (2018-2019) and as a member of the Scotland Committee of the Equality and human Rights Commission (2017-2020).

 She is the Editor-in-Chief of the International Journal of Discrimination and the Law and co-chair (with Colm O’Cinneide, UCL) of the Equally Ours Research Network.

 She is the author of two monographs: A Right to Care?
-Unpaid Work in European Employment Law (OUP, 2011) and ‘A History of Regulating Working Families’, with Grace James, (Hart, forthcoming 2020).
-Her current research includes a study of the impact of recent changes to the UK’s benefits system on women’s lives.
+Unpaid Work in European Employment Law (OUP, 2011) and ‘A History of Regulating Working Families’, with Grace James, (Hart, 2020).

 Nicole Busby’s research interests lie in the fields of equality and human rights law, specifically in the context of individual socio-economic rights and access to justice.
 She has published widely on women’s economic rights, with a particular focus on the interface between paid work and unpaid care, and also on individuals’ experiences in asserting and enforcing their rights in the employment tribunal.